Roxie Hart (film): Plot

-Stuart Chapman starts a new job as a newspaper reporter in Chicago, and is pulled into a murder investigation together with his new colleague, veteran reporter Homer Howard.
-As they sit in a bar having a drink after a long day, Homer starts telling about a case he reported on in 1927 - a murder case involving the young dancer Roxie Hart.
+Stuart Chapman starts a new job as a newspaper reporter in Chicago, where he is pulled into a murder investigation together with his new colleague, veteran reporter Homer Howard.
+As they sit in a bar having a drink after a long day, Homer starts telling about a case he reported on in 1927: a murder case involving the young dancer Roxie Hart.

-Back in 1927, a theatre booking agent, Fred Casely, has been murdered, and his body found in Roxie Hart's apartment.
+Back in 1927, a theatre booking agent, Fred Casely, has been murdered, and his body is found in Roxie Hart's apartment.
 Roxie's husband Amos is questioned by the police.
 Reporter Jake Callahan and Casely's partner E. Clay Benham reason with Roxie about what to do.
-They persuade her to let herself get arrested for the murder, even though she knows her husband is guilty, because a woman hardly ever gets convicted of murder in Chicago.
+They persuade her to let herself get arrested for the murder, even though she knows her husband is guilty, because a woman is unlikely to get convicted of murder in Chicago.
 Also, the fame she would earn for taking the blame might improve her fading career.

-In jail, Roxie talks to reporters about the case, including Homer, who was just starting out as a journalist.
+In jail, Roxie talks to reporters about the case, including Homer, who (at the time) is just starting out as a journalist.
 Her husband also gets her the best lawyer money can buy, Billy Flynn, known for making a big show in the courtroom.

-Billy decides they will use the fact that Roxie is a weak woman and claim she killed the man in self-defense.
-Billy sets up a series of interviews with journalist reporters.
+Billy decides that they will use the fact that Roxie is a weak woman and claim she killed the man in self-defense.
+Billy sets up a series of interviews with journalists and reporters.
 Roxie is instructed to charm the reporters and perform her trademark dance, "The Black Hula."